 - It can result in fatigue in a baby, which will result in less breast milk consumed.

 Painful procedures on the baby

-Anything that is painful for the baby, might cause him/her to resist feeding.
-Things like heel sticks, injections, spinal taps and circumcision.
-They should be avoided if possible.
-On the other hand, breastfeeding can be used to help the baby deal with the pain, if these procedures are inevitable.
+Anything that is painful for the baby might cause him/her to resist feeding; things like heel sticks, injections, spinal taps, and circumcision.